secretstartups/handbook/architecture/workflow/index.html.md

 collaboration](/handbook/engineering/development/#cross-functional-collaboration).

-Then author of the issue loops an Architecture Evolution Coach and a Domain Expert then collaborate together to create a blueprint captured in an epic.
+Then author of the issue loops an Architecture Evolution Coach and a Domain Expert then collaborate together to create a blueprint merge request with the proposal.

-Collaboration between the coaches and a person who had an idea ensures that only proposals that that are achievable get described in the blueprint epic.
+Collaboration between the coaches and a person who had an idea ensures that only proposals that that are achievable get described in a blueprint merge request.
 This makes it also easier to avoid the cost of iterating on the product architecture improperly and fosters knowledge sharing.

-### Blueprint epic
+### Blueprint merge request

-A blueprint epic is a description of [Why, How and What](https://en.wikipedia.org/wiki/Start_With_Why) of the change that has been proposed in the issue.
+A blueprint merge request is a description of [Why, How and What](https://en.wikipedia.org/wiki/Start_With_Why) of the change that has been proposed in the issue.